mapeditor/tiled/_posts/2024-06-27-tiled-1-11-released.md

 #### Python Plugin

 The Python plugin now supports implementation of [custom tileset formats](https://doc.mapeditor.org/en/stable/manual/python/#tileset-plugins).
 Also, the Windows 10+ release of Tiled now uses Python 3.12 (previously 3.8 was used).
-It is still recommended to [extend Tiled with JavaScript](https://doc.mapeditor.org/en/stable/manual/scripting/) instead, which has more features and better availability.
+It is however recommended to [extend Tiled with JavaScript](https://doc.mapeditor.org/en/stable/manual/scripting/) instead, which has more features and better availability.

 #### GameMaker 2 Plugin